Electroshock weapon

 An electroshock weapon is an incapacitating weapon.
-It delivers an electric shock aimed at temporarily disrupting muscle functions and/or inflicting pain without usually causing significant injury.
+It delivers an electric shock aimed at temporarily disrupting muscle functions and/or inflicting pain, usually without causing significant injury.

 Many types of these devices exist.
-Stun guns, batons (or prods), and belts administer an electric shock by direct contact, whereas TASER conducted electrical weapons (CEWs) fire projectiles that administer the shock through thin flexible wires.
+Stun guns, batons (or prods), cattle prods, shock collars, and belts administer an electric shock by direct contact, whereas Tasers fire projectiles that administer the shock through thin flexible wires.
 Long-range electroshock projectiles, which can be fired from ordinary shotguns and do not need the wires, have also been developed.

 Though the two terms are often used interchangeably, stun guns are actually direct contact weapons that work mainly through pain compliance by affecting the sensory nervous system.
 It can also cause some muscular disruption, but that generally requires 3–5 seconds of direct contact.
-In comparison, a TASER device is a long range weapon that incapacitates the target by disrupting voluntary muscular control through the motor nervous system.
+In comparison, a Taser is a long range weapon that fires barbed darts and incapacitates the target by disrupting voluntary muscular control through the motor nervous system.
+However, some models of Taser blur this distinction as they are capable of delivering a "Drive Stun", a pain compliance technique involving placing the weapon in direct contact with the subject's body and discharging a shock without firing the probes.